lanotfly/lanotfly.github.io/_posts/2017-09-18-my-first-page.md

 categories: jekyll page
 ---
 Recently I learn the jekyll on the github, so decided to make a blog for myself.
-Not for something others, just by the interest.
+Not for something else, just by the interesting.

 You can also do it by yourself.